 Cold Weather and Your Lungs

-With winter on our doorstep, many of us are looking forward to the beauty of the season and the unique social and recreational activities that only winter can offer.
-But cold weather, and particularly cold air, can play havoc with your lungs and health.
-Here are some tips and tools to help you enjoy the winter weather, without putting your lungs at risk.
+Cold weather, and particularly cold air, can play havoc with your lungs and health.
+With much of the U.S. currently facing frigid temps, be sure to follow these tips and tools to help you through the winter weather without putting your lungs at risk.

 Cold air is often dry air, and for many, especially those with chronic lung disease, that can spell trouble.
 Dry air can irritate the airways of people with asthma, COPD or bronchitis.
 This can cause things that get in the way of winter fun, like wheezing, coughing and shortness of breath.
 To help protect yourself from cold, dry air: